Back to top

 Side lateral raises: With arms down at your sides, raise arms (slightly bent) to shoulder height.
 Lower and repeat.

 Wall push-up: This exercise is great for people who are not able to do a regular push-up.
-Stand with feet about 30cm from a wall.
-Place hands a little wider than shoulders.
+Stand with your feet flat about 30cm from a wall.
+Place your hands flat on the wall a little wider than your shoulders.
 Lower your chest to the wall, then push back to the starting position.

 3. Fitness